eksoverzero/newrelic_haproxy_agent/README.md

 This "version" will follow the above mentioned plugin version.

-The New Relic Haproxy Plugin enables monitoring of HAProxy – a TCP/HTTP load balancer – and reports the following data for a specified proxy:
+The New Relic HAProxy Plugin enables monitoring of HAProxy – a TCP/HTTP load balancer – and reports the following data for a specified proxy:

 * Error Rate (per-min)
 * Proxy Status